MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Search-UnifiedAuditLog.md

 This example searches the unified audit log for all events from May 1, 201812:00AM to May 2, 2018 12:00AM.

-Note: If you don't include a timestamp in the value for the StartDate or EndDate parameters, the default timestamp 12:00 AM (midnight) is used.
+**Note**: If you don't include a timestamp in the value for the StartDate or EndDate parameters, the default timestamp 12:00 AM (midnight) is used.

 ### Example 2
 ```powershell